APPLE INC. v SWATCH AG (SWATCH SA) (SWATCH LTD)

 Findings on the pleadings issue

 The pleadings define the scope of issues in dispute and serve as important notice to the opposing party as to the live issues in the proceeding.
-An opposing party entitled to have a clear understanding to the case they have to meet.
+An opposing party is entitled to have a clear understanding of the case they have to meet.
 Otherwise unfairness to the opposing party is a likely consequence .

 Chettleburgh v Seduce Group Australia Limited NZHC 2563, (2012) 98 IRP 306 at referred to.

 Section 27(1) of the New Zealand Bill of Rights Act 1990 provides that every person has the right to the observance of the principles of natural justice by any tribunal which has the power to make a determination in relation to that person’s rights, or interests protected or recognised by law.
 Fairness of procedure is a fundamental principle of natural justice .

 On application of the principles of natural justice, Apple’s objection that Swatch had not pleaded the ground it sought to raise in submissions was upheld .
 Consideration of whether Apple and Brightflash were effectively the same, or affiliates in any way was therefore relevant to the priority challenge .

 Findings on the priority challenge

 On the evidence, Brightflash was an affiliate of Apple and was entitled to claim priority in the opposed applications from the US trade mark application , .
 The parties that made the original Jamaican applications and the US application for IWATCH were not the same person.
 The phrase “that person” in s.36(2) of the Act means that subsection (1) does not apply to any subsequent applications for a trade mark in the convention country .